 Other important factors to note

 The prices below cover the approximate cost of charging your Tesla EV from 0 to 100 percent, even though you should never let your vehicle battery get to 0 percent.
-Furthermore, you generally shouldn’t charge your Tesla all the way to 100 percent unless you need that full range and plan to drive it soon after charging.
+Furthermore, you generally shouldn’t charge your Tesla all the way to 100 percent unless you need that full range for a long trip, and plan to drive it shortly after charging.

 Also, remember that AC chargers are not perfectly efficient, and more kWh of energy is required to replenish a battery pack than the actual battery capacity itself.

 This is because the vehicle has to convert the alternating current (AC) from the electrical circuit to a direct current (DC) that can be successfully used to charge the battery.

 As a result, the efficiency of the charger decreases, especially as your EV battery creeps closer to full capacity, since the level of heat increases, releasing precious energy.

 Luckily, Teslas can use this heat for things like battery preconditioning in cold weather, but for the sake of strictly charging, you will require more kWh of energy to charge your battery than the actual battery size.

 How much does it cost to charge a Tesla at home?

 To begin, we will compare prices of each Tesla model based on the AC charging capabilities available to you at your abode.
 By using some relatively novel math, we can determine approximately what it may cost you to charge your Tessie on average in the US.